Questions And Answers On The 2020 Season

 For admission to the pool, therefore, children under-16 will need to be accompanied by an adult, and one adult can bring in up to four children with them to the family sessions.

-In the water itself, our normal child ratios apply - which is for 1:1 for under-4s in the pool, and 1:2 for under-8s.
+In the water itself with adults needing to be in the pool with their children, our normal child ratios apply - which is for 1:1 for under-4s in the pool, and 1:2 for under-8s.
 Over-8s who can swim are allowed in the water on their own, but will continue to be the responsibility of their accompanying adults.

 Please note, as with all arrangements we will keep this closely under review and may need to amend these in light of experience for everyone’s safety.